About the Editors

 Michael J. Berey

-Michael J. Berey, Senior Underwriter for the Manhattan office of the First American Title Insurance Company, has been active in New York's title insurance industry for over 40 years.
+Michael J. Berey passed away on June 17th 2025.
+Prior to his death, Michael J. Berey was a Senior Underwriter for the Manhattan office of the First American Title Insurance Company and was actively in New York's title insurance industry for over 40 years.
 For almost two decades, he was First American’s Chief Underwriting Counsel for New York State and a Senior Vice-President of the company.
 In 2014, he received the New York State Bar Association Real Property Law Section’s Professionalism Award, and in 2016 he received the Lifetime Achievement Award of the New York State Land Title Association.
 He was on the Executive Committee of the New York State Bar Association’s Real Property Law Section from 2000–2014 and on the Executive Committee of the New York State Land Title Association from 2000–2014.
 He was the Chairperson of the State Bar’s Real Property Law Section’s Task Force on Electronic Recording, the Section’s Webmaster from 2000-2014, and the Chairperson of NYSLTA’s Law Committee from 2010-2013.

-A Fellow of the American College of Real Estate Lawyers, and formerly a member of the American College of Mortgage Attorneys, Mr. Berey has Authored numerous articles on issues relating to real property, including New York’s transfer taxes and mortgage recording tax and title insurance, and has been a frequent lecturer.
-Since 1997, he has authored Current Developments, a regularly issued bulletin on real estate and title insurance-related New York case law and legislation, which is distributed by email.
+A Fellow of the American College of Real Estate Lawyers, and formerly a member of the American College of Mortgage Attorneys, Mr. Berey had authored numerous articles on issues relating to real property, including New York’s transfer taxes and mortgage recording tax and title insurance, and has been a frequent lecturer.
+Since 1997, he had authored Current Developments, a regularly issued bulletin on real estate and title insurance-related New York case law and legislation, which is distributed by email.
 He graduated from Boston College Law School in 1976.

 A message from Michael J. Berey: